Paul's passion for technology and digital media goes back over 30 years. Born in the UK, he now lives in the US.

 Having taught basic computers, I am aware of some of the main reasons why people get confused about the difference between folders and files.
 One problem is that the icon commonly used to portray a folder on computers is an image of the folded card receptacle found in traditional office filing cabinets that's known as a "Manila file folder".
 The inclusion of the word "file" in the term "Manila file folder" misleads some people.
 It's best just to think of it as a "Manila folder" to avoid confusion.

 Causes of Confusion #2

 Although it is generally true that folders hold files and other folders, but files don't, there are occasional cases where files can act like folders.
 One common example is compressed files, such as ZIP files.
 These contain a number of files and folders that have been manipulated and merged together in order to save space without data loss.
 The two main advantages of compressed files are that they make downloading faster and also enable more data to be stored on removable media, such as a USB memory stick.
 Although compressed files are treated as individual files by some programs, modern operating systems are able to also effectively treat them as folders.
 The operating system decompresses them, enabling users to browse them as folders.

 File Path Formats

 The unique location of each folder and file on a computer is specified by something known as a "path".
-The format of paths vary according to the computer's operating system.
+The format of paths varies according to the computer's operating system.
 Below is an example of a path format found on Windows systems.

 Directory paths are sometimes easier to understand if you read them from right to left.
-Here is a photo entitled "lagoon", which is in a folder entitled "iceland", which is in a folder entitled "Pictures", in a folder entitled "Paul Goodman", in a folder called "Users", which is locate on the C drive of the computer's hard disk drive.
+Here is a photo entitled "lagoon", which is in a folder entitled "iceland", which is in a folder entitled "Pictures", in a folder entitled "Paul Goodman", in a folder called "Users", which is located on the C drive of the computer's hard disk drive.